SremmLife

 SremmLife is the debut studio album by American hip hop duo Rae Sremmurd.
 It was released on January 6, 2015, by Ear Drummer Records and Interscope Records.
 The album was supported by five singles: "No Flex Zone", "No Type", "Throw Sum Mo" featuring Nicki Minaj and Young Thug, "This Could Be Us" and "Come Get Her".

 Background

-Rae Sremmurd is a Mississippi-born hip hop duo composed of Swae Lee and Slim Jxmmi.
+Rae Sremmurd is a Mississippi-bred hip hop duo composed of Swae Lee and Slim Jxmmi.
 In 2014, the duo signed a recording contract with American music producer Mike Will Made It's newly found label, the Interscope Records imprint, EarDrummers Entertainment.

 Singles

 The duo's debut single from the album, called "No Flex Zone" was released via digital download on May 18, 2014.
 The song was produced by Mike Will Made It, and co-produced by A+.
 The song gained media attention after the release of the remix, which features guest vocals from rappers Nicki Minaj and Pusha T. The song peaked at number 36 on the US Billboard Hot 100.

 The album's second single, called "No Type" was released on September 15, 2014.
 Producer Mike WiLL Made-It also serves the production on this track, along with Swae Lee.
 The song peaked at number 16 on the US Billboard Hot 100.
 It was the number 70 song of the 2015 year-end chart.

 The album's third single, called "Throw Sum Mo" was released on December 9, 2014.
 The song features guest vocals from these fellow American hip hop recording artists Nicki Minaj and Young Thug, with the production that was handled by Soundz and Mike WiLL Made-It.
 The song peaked at number 30 on the US Billboard Hot 100.

 The album's fourth single, "This Could Be Us" was sent to US urban adult contemporary radio on April 21, 2015.
 The song's production was handled by Mike WiLL Made-It.
 The song peaked at number 49 on the US Billboard Hot 100.

 The album's fifth single, "Come Get Her" was sent to US rhythmic radio on September 29, 2015.
 The song was produced by Mike WiLL Made-It, and co-produced by A+.
 The song peaked at number 56 on the US Billboard Hot 100.